 In a large heavy saucepan bring 3 quarts water to a boil over high heat.
 Reduce the heat to medium-low, and add the favas and 2 teaspoons of the salt.
 Cover and simmer until the beans are tender, about 1 1/2 hours.
-Drain in a colander and rinse under cold running water until cool enough to handle.
+Drain in a colander and set aside until ready to use.

 In a heavy large saucepan heat the olive oil over medium-high heat.
 Add the bay leaves, crushed red pepper flakes, and the remaining 1 teaspoon salt and heat for 1 minute, stirring occasionally.
 Add the onions and bell peppers and cook, stirring occasionally, until softened, about 5 minutes.
 Stir in the parsley and garlic and cook, stirring, until fragrant, about 1 minute.
 Stir in the tomato paste and 7 1/2 cups water.
 Bring to a boil over high heat.
 Reduce the heat to medium-low and simmer until slightly thickened, about 30 minutes.